simone-romiti/DJT_paper-code/README.md

 Implementation of the DJT algorith from the SU(2) paper.

-- `su2_DJT`: python module with the implementation.
+- `su2_DJT/`: python module with the implementation.
 - `tests/` python scripts testing the features of the DJT construction.
-- `plots`: generation of the plots in the paper.
+- `plots/`: generation of the plots in the paper.